newjersey/navigator.business.nj.gov/content/src/fundings/clean-energy-program-commercial-and-industrial-new-construction.md

   - other-services
   - manufacturing
 publishStageArchive: ""
----
+summaryDescriptionMd: >-
   New Jersey’s Clean Energy Program (NJCEP) encourages energy efficient new construction of commercial and industrial facilities in New Jersey by offering various financial incentives to adopt cost-effective, energy efficient design choices in qualifying new construction and substantial renovation projects.
 ---

-### Eligibility
+## Eligibility

 - Participants must be electric and/or gas customers of New Jersey investor-owned utilities and pay the monthly [Societal Benefits Charge (SBC)](https://www.njcleanenergy.com/files/file/FAQs_pdf_4.pdf)
 - Incentives are offered for new construction and `substantial renovations|substantial-renovation`